Joshman1412/MCplugins/README.md

-# this code does not wok yet it is a working progress
+# this code does not work yet it is a working progress